Chimera-tools/ChimPipe/docs/source/manual.rst

 * genome.hash – hash table with the genome (not needed).
 * genome.log – indexer log file (not needed).

-We also provide some **pre-generated genome indices** for human, mouse and drosophila in the :ref:`Downloads` section.

-.. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads to obtain the index faster.
+.. tip:: If your machine has more than one CPU, it is recommended to run the indexer with multiple threads.
 Use the option ``-t <threads>``, where **threads** is the number of available CPUs.

 .. _input-annot:

 Genome annotation
 ~~~~~~~~~~~~~~~~~
-Chimpipe also takes as input a genome annotation file in `GTF`_ format (including at least annotated exons).
-It can contain other features different from exons, i. e. introns or UTR, but they will be not considered by the pipeline in the chimera detection process.
-This annotation has to contain at least two (tag,value) pairs in the attribute field with the gene_id and the transcript_id tags.
+ChimPipe also takes as input a genome annotation file in `GTF`_ format (including annotated exons).
+It can contain other features different from exons, i. e. introns or UTR, but they will not be considered by ChimPipe in the chimera detection process.
+This annotation needs to contain at least two (tag,value) pairs in the attribute field with the gene_id and the transcript_id tags.
 Two optional (tag,value) pairs will be taken into account by ChimPipe if they are provided: gene_name and gene_type. e.g:

 .. _GTF: http://www.ensembl.org/info/website/upload/gff.html